 The existing qualities of the building are being respected and maintained such as the chic natural stone façade, high floor height and floor high glass.
 For extra living comfort, each apartment will have its own balcony, next to the inside garden of the project.
 It will meet the sustainability requirements amongst others by the solar panels on the roof and a green roof.

 This new urban development project is a perfect example of how to create a serene and sustainable living environment in the city.
-The transformation into a new and improved ‘Living Vredeoord’ will start mid 2019.
+The transformation into a new and improved ‘Living Vredeoord’ started mid 2019.